jpnt/csds/README.md

 ## Overview

-**csds** is a ISO C90 library focused on providing simple implementations of basic and fundamental data structures.
+**csds** is a ANSI C/ISO C90 library focused on providing simple implementations of basic and fundamental data structures.

 Designed with clarity and ease of use in mind, this library aims to serve as a solid foundation for building various applications.

 ## Data Structures